mazwat/mazwat.github.io/uml-ws.md

 ## LECTURE

-It is assumed that you have watched the video lecture before this workshop or read the [materials](uml-lm).
+It is assumed that you have watched the video lecture before this workshop or read the [**materials**](uml-lm).
 If not you should find time to watch it during the week.
 {: .callout .callout--warning}

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODk4MDQ5NzgsLTE0NzU4MzM2MTMsLT
+eyJoaXN0b3J5IjpbLTEzMTI2OTg2MzMsLTE0NzU4MzM2MTMsLT
 M4NzQxNTg0NSwtMTQ0MjE1ODg0LDQ3NTE5NTUxMSwtMTEwMzIy
 OTkxOSwxMjI0MzY5NzAzLC0xNTAxMTkyOTgxXX0=
 -->